Find Trade Colleges

 16% Freshmen Loans

-The total student population at Eastern Wyoming College is 1,430, which includes 506 full-time undergraduates.
+There are 506 full-time undergraduates at Eastern Wyoming College, and 1,430 students altogether.
 The school has a student-to-faculty ratio of 17 to 1.

-Roughly 16% of students at Eastern Wyoming College take out loans to pay for college.
+16% of Eastern Wyoming College students take out loans to afford college costs.
 The typical student loan amount is $3,814 a year.
-Eastern Wyoming College has a 2.9% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The student loan default rate of 2.9% means most graduates are not struggling to pay off their loans.

 #7